The Building our Future Series: Part Three of Six

 Saint Michael is no longer simply relying on a few people to represent the whole.
 Instead, we are building a framework that will empower all of us to meet needs, form partnerships, and impact lives—today, tomorrow, and far into the future.
 And as we do, we continue to grow into what God is calling us to be: a truly useful church.

 This is the third article in a six-part series.
+The first article is published in the Summer 2025 issue of The Archangel.
 The second article is published in the Fall 2025 issue of The Archangel.
-The first article is published in the Summer 2025 issue of The Archangel.
+The fourth article is published in the 2026 Spring Archangel.

 **This article was written by Meredith Turner and was featured in the 2025–26 Winter Archangel.